Private Cenote Diving in Tulum and the Riviera Maya – Discover cavern diving and enjoy the amazing Cenotes

 Gran Cenote – Cenote Grande

 This site is very popular with swimmers, snorkelers, and divers.
 This large cenote features beautiful lily plants and hosts many turtles.
-Caver divers will visit the large cavern, very shallow and highly decorated with white speleothems all along, looking like melted candles.
-For certified cavern divers only.
+Caver divers will visit the large cavern, which is very shallow and highly decorated with white speleothems that look like melted candles, for certified cavern divers only.
 Please get in touch with us for your cavern diver training.

 Gran Cenote